Loganhurst/StarterCPP/codingstandards-style.md

 This is a proactive approach to simplify compilation time and rebuilding dependencies.

+## Use Object Based .h and .cpp

+If you have more then 150 lines in your program then separate out any classes / structs into their own .h and .cpp.
+Note that .h files should only have inline code.

 ## Always Use Namespaces

 There is almost never a reason to declare an identifier in the global namespaces.
 Instead, functions and classes should exist in an appropriately named namespaces or in a class inside of a namespace.
 Identifiers which are placed in the global namespace risk conflicting with identifiers from other (mostly C, which doesn't have namespaces) libraries.